immunogenomics/amp_phase1_ra/README.md

 <img src="website_screenshot.png" alt="drawing" width="400"/>

-Send us (kslowikowski@gmail.com, jmears@broadinstitute.org, and fanzhang@broadinstitute.org) an email if you have any quesitons for the websites.
+Send us (kslowikowski@gmail.com, jmears@broadinstitute.org, or fanzhang@broadinstitute.org) an email if you have any quesitons for the websites.